When was the last time you hosted a gathering in your home?

 But when we value convenience too highly we sacrifice warmth, welcome, and a comfort level that can’t be experienced in public spaces.
 So the next time your people are getting together, consider inviting friends into your home instead.

-Here are 3 easy ways to pull it off:
+Here are three easy ways to pull it off:

 See?
 You can do this!
 Be intentional with the home God has given you.